 - Federal Work-Study Program

-Please note: A consortium agreement is used when a student is attending two schools simultaneously.
-Federal regulations only allow students to receive Federal Student Aid at one institution at a time.
+NOTE: A consortium agreement is used when a student is attending two schools simultaneously.
+Federal regulations allow students to receive federal student aid at only one institution at a time.
 If a student is taking a class(es) at another school (host school), the class(es) must transfer to Wake Tech (home school) and apply to the degree program to utilize a consortium agreement.
 This form allows the Financial Aid Office at Wake Tech to add together the total number of hours the student is taking at both schools and base their financial aid amount on the combined total.
-Students will be responsible for any and all up-front charges at their host school out of pocket.
+Students will be responsible for any and all upfront charges at their host school out of pocket.